School Travel Planning

 - implementation for at least two or three years at each school

-- a trained Facilitator who works directly with the school, liaises with community stakeholders, leads data collection and analysis and guides creation and implementation of the school’s action plan.
+- a trained Facilitator who works directly with the school, liaises with community stakeholders, leads data collection and analysis, and guides action-planning and implementation

 Read testimonials from parents and other stakeholders.